fetiu/Game-of-Life/readme.md

 and after then, retry python GoL.py

 - to execute in Window,
-	- if you haven't installed python,download Python3 from the (site)
+	- if you haven't installed python,download Python3 from official (homepage)[https://www.python.org].
 	- install 'pygame' library.
-Follow instructions of (this site)[http://dogdriip.tistory.com/3]
+Follow instructions of this (site)[http://dogdriip.tistory.com/3].